Could Caltech's 'lensless camera' mean flatter phones?

 Today's phones are so thin that the camera lens often can't help but bulge out a little bit.
-Researchers at Caltech might have the solution, though: a single-layer 'lensless camera' capable of mimicking a traditional lens and sensor design.
+Researchers at Caltech might have the solution, though.
+It's a single-layer "lensless camera" capable of mimicking a traditional lens and sensor design.

 "We've created a single thin layer of integrated silicon photonics that emulates the lens and sensor of a digital camera," explains Ali Hajimiri, Caltech professor of electrical engineering and medical engineering.
 "It can mimic a regular lens, but can switch from a fish-eye to a telephoto lens instantaneously."